Updated 16 October 2020

 - Guns must only shoot forward to safeguard the gallery, which must be socially distanced

 - It is advised that spectators are not allowed and only the handler of each dog will be permitted on to the trial ground.
 If a competitor has more than one dog running, an appointed individual, ideally from their own household, must be willing to hold their additional dog.
 Other competitors should not be used for this purpose.
-Anyone else that traveled to the trial with a competitor should be asked to remain in their own vehicle and will not be permitted to spectate but details will be collected for test and Trace purposes
+Anyone else that travelled to the trial with a competitor should be asked to remain in their own vehicle and will not be permitted to spectate but details will be collected for NHS Test and Trace purposes

 - It is recommended that societies do not provide competitor armbands.
 Competitors will be required to provide their own number, which does not need to be an armband but must be clearly visible